-- Check for direct flights (if you can afford them) as they will result in less emissions.
-A tip for getting direct flights at a decent price is to wait for airline sale periods.
-I can get direct flights from my local airport interstate to visit family for a third of the regular price by buying during sale periods and taking holidays from work to suit the flight dates.
-I’m far too lazy to get myself organised to head into Brisbane for flights, so the local airport is always my preference.
+- Check for direct flights (if you can afford them) as they will result in fewer emissions.
+A tip for getting direct flights at a reasonable price is to wait for airline sale periods.

 - Consider how you plan to get to the airport.
 Use the tips above to find the best option for you.
 Again, careful contemplation can help with this.
-Usually suburbs near airports are cheaper to live in (they can be a bit noisy) and have access to public transport.
-If you fly regularly and are considering moving house perhaps you could shack up near the airport then when your plane lands it’s a short walk or bus ride home!
-My airport is a four dollar, fifteen minute bus ride away which suits me perfectly for my interstate travels to visit family.
+Usually, suburbs near airports are cheaper to live in (they can be a bit noisy) and have access to public transport.
+If you fly regularly and are considering moving house, perhaps you could shack up near the airport.
+When your plane lands it’s a short walk or bus ride home!

 - Pack wisely.
 Put some useful items in your carry on.
 I always try to bring an empty water bottle on to avoid wastage with plastic bottles.
 Some airlines won’t be ok with this.
 Check their websites to see.
-Even if you can’t take most of your eco utensils on board you can check them in for the other end.
-I like to take drawstring cotton bags, a fold up carry bag with handles, a water bottle, and a stainless steel straw.
-Would add a reusable coffee cup to this list for anyone who drinks coffee or tea.
-Then you are pretty much set!
+Even if you can’t take most of your eco utensils on board, you can check them in for the other end.
+You might pack drawstring cotton bags, a fold-up carry bag with handles, a water bottle, reusable coffee cup, folding bowl or plate, and a reusable straw.
+Then you are set!

 - Ask questions.
-You might annoy the cabin crew with your packaging questions but its always good to ask how the food they are serving will be packaged.
-Aim for a mid flight snack or meal with the least amount of packaging.
-If they don’t have recycling on the plane you and you are allowed to take the wrappers with you on landing, then opt to do this to make sure your recyclables don’t end up in landfill.
+You might annoy the cabin crew with your packaging questions, but it’s always good to ask how the food they serve will be packaged.
+Aim for a mid-flight snack or meal with the least amount of packaging.
+If they don’t have recycling on the plane, you and you can take the wrappers with you on landing and to make sure your recyclables don’t end up in landfill.

 If you like this post you might also like to check out: